 Very truly yours,

 Wade H. Parsons

 Chief of Police

 CURRENT POLICE FACILITY SHORTCOMINGS & NEEDS

-I. Garage Bays
+1. Garage Bays

-II.
-Impound Yard
+2. Impound Yard

-Currently: There is no impound yard.
+Current: There is no impound yard

-III.
-Training Room/Conference Room
+3. Training Room/Conference Room

-IV.
-Booking Room/Holding Cells
+4. Booking Room/Holding Cells

 Needed: A larger lobby area is needed so that multiple visitors are able to sit comfortably.
 The lobby should also provide an area for visitors to fill out forms.